קולקציות נוספות

 Wide prints are seen across a whole room, so even tone and a clean, glare-free surface across that broad span really count.

-Fine Art Paper – Printed on 310gsm fine art paper, a wide landscape image stays even and crisp right across its width, with a matte surface that avoids glare even on a large piece catching window light.
+Fine Art Paper – Printed on 230gsm fine art paper, a wide landscape image stays even and crisp right across its width, with a matte surface that avoids glare even on a large piece catching window light.

 Premium Cotton Canvas – On cotton canvas, a wide format reads like a panoramic painting and hangs flat and frameless, an easy way to fill a broad wall without heavy framing.

 Made to Your Wall – Printed to order with archival Giclée inks in a range of wide sizes, each piece is built for its space and holds its colour for around 75 years.
 Orders over $69 ship worldwide free, packed flat and safe for the journey.
+Shoppers name this format three ways — horizontal wall art, horizontal artwork, or simply wide art — and the fastest-growing request is long horizontal wall art: panoramic proportions stretching above sofas and headboards in one continuous statement.
+The portrait-format sibling lives at our vertical wall art collection.

 Frequently Asked Questions